Published Date :

 This stage quietly adds to the AI agent development cost, especially when skipped or underestimated early.

 Model selection influences both performance and long-term cost.
 Off-the-shelf models work well for predictable use cases and controlled environments.
 As accuracy expectations rise or domain knowledge becomes specialized, customization becomes necessary, and costs increase accordingly.
+This also aligns with current pricing trends observed in leading AI model providers and API-based architectures.

 This decision directly shapes scalability, reliability, and the total AI agent development cost breakdown.